 Sandy Spring is served by the Olney Branch Library located on Olney Laytonsville Road (MD 108).
-The recently renovated and expanded library opened to the public in March 2014 and adequately serves the area's needs.
-Exterior features include improved handicapped accessibility and a repaved parking area.
+The recently renovated and expanded library opened to the public in March 2014.
+Exterior features included: improved handicapped accessibility and re-paved parking area.
 The facility's interior features include a larger children's room, a separate teen area with seating, new group study and tutor rooms, and a program room in the children's area.
 Also included with the renovation is a new 100-seat meeting room for the community to use.
-The library has a bridge overlooking a landscaped bio-retention pond for stormwater management and several other pedestrian walkways and public use areas.
+The library has a bridge feature overlooking a landscaped bio-retention pond for stormwater management and several other pedestrian walkways and public use areas.
+The library is adequate to serve the area's needs.